Tim Gross Bio

 Hey there, it’s Tim, and I’ve been playing keyboards professionally in rock bands, in duos with guitar players, and playing solo “piano bars” for the last 30+ years.
 The black and white photo above was taken in the ’80s at an L.A. club called Madame Wong’s West.

 I’m currently touring the country playing keyboards in Rick Springfield’s band (he wrote “Jessie’s Girl” and has had 16 other top-40 hits as well.)
-I’ve also played with Cheap Trick’s singer Robin Zander and will be performing with the band Berlin’s singer Terri Nunn later this year.
-The photo of me to the left was taken performing at the L.A.
-Greek Theater last week.
+I’ve also played with Robin Zander (Cheap Trick), Tommy Tutone, Terri Nunn (Berlin), Greg Kihn, and others.

 My own bands (with me singing as well as playing keyboards) have warmed up for artists like Richard Marx, Firefall, Atlanta Rhythm Section, J.D.
 Souther, Booker T. and the M.G.’s, The Four Tops, Pat Travers, and Echo & The Bunnymen, I’ve performed with Musician’s Institute instructors on their campus for their music students, and I’ve played with many world-class musicians who literally have too many touring and recording credits to list here.